The Prequel

 I have tried to take what I learned and make it a part of what I offer in my Spiritual Journeys with others.
 I have maintained my conversations with others through the years.
 I, too, have begun nurturing relationships and investing myself and my ministry with the ministries and lives of those now in Palestine-Israel.

+It has now been four years since I have been able to journey in Israel and Palestine for either a Spiritual or Mission Journey.
 I am excited about the journey this group is about to share.
 We are going to spend 14 days traveling all through Israel and Palestine.
 We will reflect, biblically, on the land and the Sites of which we will spend our days.
-We will spend time also visiting with people that I have met and sharing in the Christian Ministries that I have become aware exist in the Country.
+We will spend time also visiting with people, friends, that are living there; and, sharing in the Christian Ministries that we have become aware exist in the Country and invited us to invest a bit of ourselves in them.